Revenue

 Risks

-1. Privacy-centric model limits data monetization: Brave's core value proposition of privacy and blocking third-party trackers inherently limits its ability to monetize user data compared to competitors.
-While this aligns with user preferences, it constrains Brave's revenue potential and ability to offer targeted advertising at scale.
-This could make it challenging to attract major advertisers and achieve profitability long-term.
+Privacy-centric model limits data monetization: Brave's core value proposition of privacy and blocking third-party trackers inherently limits its ability to monetize user data compared to competitors.
+This constrains Brave's advertising revenue potential and ability to attract major brand advertisers at scale.

-2. Dependence on cryptocurrency adoption: Brave's rewards system and business model rely heavily on the Basic Attention Token (BAT).
+Dependence on cryptocurrency adoption: Brave's rewards system and business model rely heavily on the Basic Attention Token (BAT).
 If cryptocurrency adoption stalls or faces regulatory hurdles, it could significantly impact user engagement and Brave's ability to incentivize content creators and advertisers.
-The volatility of BAT's value also introduces financial uncertainty for all ecosystem participants.

 News